babaker5755/ResortManager/README.md

 ### Resort topic functionality:
 - Create and manage reservations for specific dates and sizes of rooms.
 - Cancel room reservations.
+- View amenities that the resort offers.
-- View different sorts of accommodations per room (different views to the outside areas, different types of beds, different types of sizes for each room, etc).
+- Browse the room catalog and view different sorts of accommodations per room (different views to the outside areas, different types of beds, different types of sizes for each room, etc).
 - Pay for room reservations.
 - Order Room Service.
+- Managers can log in and view room reservation activity.
 - Managers can produce summary report views.
+- Managers can generate report statistics.

 ### Group Members:
 Brandon Baker, Todd Bauer, Chase Canales, Jose Silvestre-Bautista, Gerardo Ortiz, Cristian Mendoza